 - 4 cups confectioner’s sugar, sifted

 - Whisk dry ingredients in a bowl to combine well, and set aside.

 - Beat in egg and molasses and mix until smooth.

-- Preheat oven to 350F
+- Preheat your oven to 350°F

 - Bake for 10 minutes, rotating the tray halfway through if your oven cooks unevenly.
 Let the cookies cool on the baking sheet for a few minutes before moving them to a cooling rack.
 Let the cookies cool completely before decorating.

 - Spoon some of the frosting into a squeeze bottle, pastry bag, or baggie if you would like to pipe it around the outline of each cookie.
 Otherwise you can spread the frosting with a spreading knife.
-You will have more frosting than you need with this recipe, but if may come in handy if you are decorating with a group.
+You will have more frosting than you need with this recipe, but it will come in handy if you are decorating with a group.
 Note: you can make the frosting up to an hour or so ahead, just keep covered with plastic.